Mariana (Millais)

-Mariana is an 1851 oil-on-panel painting by John Everett Millais.
+Mariana, also known as Mariana in the Moated Grange, is an 1851 oil-on-panel painting by John Everett Millais.
 The image depicts the solitary Mariana from William Shakespeare's Measure for Measure, as retold in Tennyson's 1830 poem "Mariana".
 The painting is regarded as an example of Millais's "precision, attention to detail, and stellar ability as a colorist".
 It has been held by Tate Britain since 1999.

 Background

 In Shakespeare's Measure for Measure, written between 1601 and 1606, Mariana is about to be married but is rejected by her fiancé Angelo when her dowry is lost in the shipwreck that also killed her brother.
 She retreats to a solitary existence in a moated house.
-Five years later, Angelo is tricked into consummating their betrothal.
+Five years later, Angelo is tricked into consummating their betrothal: when Angelo demands the virginity of female protagonist Isabella in return for the safety of her brother, Claudio who is condemned to execution; Angelo believes the woman to be Isabella, when it is in fact his jilted fiancee Mariana.
 Tennyson retold the tale in his 1830 poem "Mariana", and returned to it in his 1832 poem "Mariana in the South".

 Millais was a founding member of the Pre-Raphaelite Brotherhood, a group of English artists who came together in 1848 with the goal of renewing British painting.
 They found in the art of the early Italian Renaissance—before Raphael—a sincerity of purpose and clarity of form that they sought to emulate.
 The Pre-Raphaelites frequently used allegorical images to create a narrative to teach a moral virtue or virtues and sometimes used contemporary literature as inspiration for their paintings, which often include numerous details that allow the viewer to "read" the painting.

 Millais used Tennyson's poetry to create a narrative for his painting of Mariana, and he wanted to allow the viewer familiar with Tennyson's poetry to read the entire poem through the painting.
 It was first exhibited at the Royal Academy in 1851 – the year after Tennyson was appointed as Poet Laureate – with a display caption that contained lines 9 to 12 from Tennyson's poem "Mariana" (1830):